 Internal mobility is the movement of employees within an organization.
 An internal mobility strategy takes this a few steps further by implementing a process or framework for moving existing employees between roles, vertically and laterally.
+For some organizations, internal mobility is linked closely to career agility—otherwise known as an employee’s ability to keep pace with the demands of the modern business landscape.

 You may be wondering why internal mobility is growing in popularity, or why more employees are gravitating towards organizations that have an internal mobility program in place.
 Before we can answer those curiosities, we first have to understand what internal mobility is, and why it matters for the success of companies both small and large.